storynickolas/Brewery-Search/README.md

 ## How To Search

- Markup : 1.
-Fill in the first form box with the name of the city you are searching for:
+1. Fill in the first form box with the name of the city you are searching for:
-              1. A nested numbered list
-              2. Which is numbered
+  * Include:
+    - Spaces
+    - Capitalization optional

+  * Leave Out:
+    - Special characters including hyphenation
+    - numbers

 2. Select state or District of Columbia from drop down
 3. Hit the search button or press enter on your keyboard

-  Include:
-  *Spaces
-  *Capitalization optional

-  Leave Out:
-  *Special characters including hyphenation
-  *numbers

 ## Additional Resources